nkane/nkane.github.io/_posts/2017-10-31-engineering-endianness.markdown

 ---
 layout: post
 title: "Endianness"
-date: 2017-11-02
+date: 2017-10-31
 categories: blog engineering
-visible: 0
+visible: 1
 ---
 What is endianness in regard to computers?
-I am going to attempt to give an indepth explaination of of computer endianness, but before we get started a few basic concepts need to be covered.
+I am going to give an explaination of computer endianness, but before we get started a few basic concepts need to be covered.

 ### Bits / Bytes ###
 The term "[bit]" is short for binary digit, which is the basic base-2 unit of information used in computers.
 A binary digit can represent one of two values, and in computers typically these values are 0 or 1.
 When collections of bits are stored together, they can be interpreted to represent characters, integer values, decimal values, and much more.
 Typicaly, a collection a 8-bits is referred to as a "[byte]" - there is a caveat to that previous statement.
 As stated in the wiki page, a byte is actually consider the number of bits used to encode a single character on a particular computer platform; however, for the purpopse of this article we are going to say that 8-bits is equivalent to 1-byte.
 A byte of data can represent 256 (2 to the power of 7) values.